Is Panorama Route too busy for you? Try the Barberton geology route on Mpumalanga’s highest roads and explore its impressive heights.

 Back in Kaapsehoop, I browsed its few stores, devoured a pizza, and found the famous feral horses grazing outside the village under a lonely windpump.
 This dorp is truly quaint and charming, and the tin homes are reminiscent of Pilgrim’s Rest but with a far more authentic feel.
 It has pancakes, hilly passes, peace and quiet, and a good dose of mystery and majestic steeds.
 With horse tails swinging from side to side like soft pendulums and a pink sunset to myself, I declared my Mpumalanga mountain meander a success.

 Allow: 5 hours

-From Joburg, drive on the N4 towards Middelburg, stopping for fuel and trout pie at Milly’s restaurant (1).
-Kids can feed the fish in the dam.
-From here it’s an easy hour’s drive on the N4 highway to your first night’s accommodation at Schoemanskloof Falls Retreat.
+From Joburg, drive on the N4 towards Middelburg, stopping for fuel and trout pie at Milly’s restaurant.
+From there, it’s an easy hour’s drive on the N4 highway to your first night’s accommodation at Schoemanskloof Falls Retreat.
 After the Machado Toll Plaza, keep left to drive the Schoemanskloof Pass.
-Before turning off to your accommodation 10km later, stop for freshly squeezed orange juice from Kumi Restaurant at the Viva Fuel Station (2).
-Spend the night at the retreat’s Mountain Pondokkie (3).
+Before turning off to your accommodation 10km later, stop for freshly squeezed orange juice from Kumi Restaurant at the Viva Fuel Station.
+Spend the night at the retreat’s Mountain Pondokkie.